railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_logistic.rst

 Basic Logistics Configuration
 =============================

-In this section you'll see how to configure stock management to match your company's needs.
+In this section you will see how to configure stock management to match your company's needs.
 Open ERP can handle many different situations by configuring it to behave as required.

 .. index::